MarkhamLee/kubernetes-k3s-cluster-for-data-and-iot-projects/hardware_notes.md

 #### Orange Pi 5+ - Rockchip3588
 * Multi-core benchmarks are roughly equivalent to an Intel N95, only with full speed Gen3 NVME, dual 2.5Gbe and a 6 TOPS NPU for running machine learning workloads.
 * The device is running the excellent [Ubuntu for Rockchip 3588 devices](https://github.com/Joshua-Riek/ubuntu-rockchip) community distro created by Joshua Riek.
 * I added the device around 2/10 and have it running the majority of the ETL workloads, Mosquitto and some IoT related workloads (monitoring smart plugs) and it has been troublefree so far save an instance of having to restart the Wi-Fi.
-CPU utilization is around 5% and temps are barely above 50 C.
+CPU utilization is around 5% and temps for System on a Chip *(SOC), CPU, GPU, et al, rarely go above 50 degree C.
-* If it reaches about 30 days without any issues, I may purchase additional units for the cluster.
+* Once I replaced the Wi-Fi card with a USB Wi-Fi dongle the device has been trouble free and I almost never hear the fan.

 #### Orange Pi 3B
 * Depending on your benchmark you get about 50-80% of the performance of a Raspbery Pi 4B, only with onboard NVME and eMMC support.